-13 A. Etzioni, Spirit Of Community: The Reinvention American Society, Touchstone, New York 1994.
+&lt;sup>13 A. Etzioni, Spirit Of Community: The Reinvention American Society, Touchstone, New York 1994.

-14 A. Etzioni, Aktywne społeczeństwo, Zakład Wydawniczy Nomos, Kraków 2012, p.
+&lt;sup>14 A. Etzioni, Aktywne społeczeństwo, Zakład Wydawniczy Nomos, Kraków 2012, p.
 22.

-15 L. Korzeniowski, Securitologia.
-Nauka o bezpieczeństwie człowieka i organizacji społecznych, EAS, Kraków 2008, p.
+&lt;sup>15 L. Korzeniowski, Securitologia.
+Nauka o bezpieczeństwie cztowieka i organizacji spotecznych, EAS, Kraków 2008, p.
 39.

-16 N. Pidgeon, Safety culture and risk management in organizations, "The Journal of Cross Cultural Psychology" Cardiff University 1991, No 22, p.
+&lt;sup>16 N. Pidgeon, Safety culture and risk management in organizations, "The Journal of Cross Cultural Psychology" Cardiff University 1991, No 22, p.
 129-140; J. S. Carroll, Safety culture as an ongoing process: Culture surveys as opportunities for enquiry and change, "Work & Stress" 1998, No 12, p.
 272-284; M. D. Cooper, Towards a model of safety culture, "Safety Science" 2000, No 36, p.
 111-136.

-17 D. Zohar, Safety climate in industrial organizations: Theoretical and applied implications, "Journal of Applied Psychology", 1980.
+&lt;sup>17 D. Zohar, Safety climate in industrial organizations: Theoretical and applied implications, "Journal of Applied Psychology", 1980.
 No 65, p.
 96-102.

-logical aspects than security culture18.
-However, so as not to leave any further doubts, "must be added that both concepts in terms of subject and research methods of securitology, are the security science" - concludes finally Korzeniowski19.
+led by Hui Zhanga, studied the concerned issues of one hundred seven articles in which security culture or safety climate phrases were contained.
+Effect of comparative analysis was a prove for both concepts equity, with only one reservation, that the term safety climate includes more psychological aspects than security culture.
+However, so as not to leave any further doubts, "must be added that both concepts in terms of subject and research methods of securitology, are the security science" - concludes finally Korzeniowski.

 You could say that modern social sciences put culture on a pedestal.
-As Ulf Hannerz20 states "culture is everywhere", while Mahmood Mamdani21 adds that "culture is a matter of life and death".
-In addition, with the culture "is to be reckoned with", as recalls Samuel Huntington22.
-As previously noted, culture as a whole of the material and spiritual achievements of humankind gathered, adhered and enriched in the course of history.
+As Ulf Hannerz states "culture is everywhere", while Mahmood Mamdani adds that "culture is a matter of life and death".
+In addition, with the culture "is to be reckoned with", as recalls Samuel Huntington.
+As previously noted, culture as a whole of the material and spiritual achievements of human-kind gathered, adhered and enriched in the course of history.
 It affects decisively, but often it happens unnoticed, the research by a man this kind of social facts and artifacts, that belong to a specific, divided into fixed pillars, through which societies (nations) can address certain types of threats, political and military, to national identity.
 These pillars and their potentials, being a preserved heritage of society, settle national security culture.

-In opinion of many security scientists, this very important social phenomenon, studied in all scales of human threats-ranging, from personal scale through national, international to a global scale - is always somehow rooted in the phenomenon of cultural trichotomy23.
+In opinion of many security scientists, this very important social phenomenon, studied in all scales of human threats-ranging, from personal scale through national, international to a global scale - is always somehow rooted in the phenomenon of cultural trichotomy.